Updated Customers of web hosting outfit Gandi.net have been left less than impressed by its handling of a data-destroying storage crash.

 The conversation descended into farce as Pelloille tried to defend the firm's position that its no BS strategy "does not exclude flaws."
 The response from the customer was as expected, saying: "It's not a flaw, it (sic) YOUR design."

 Pelloille tried to lighten the mood by using a memorable moment from fantasy epic Game of Thrones.

 Dear Julie this is not a joke, it's an inappropriate response.
 Shame for THAT.
 There are jobs, businesses, free working nights on the line.— Andrea Ganduglia (@andreaganduglia) January 9, 2020

-This failed natch.
-The Gandi staffer later apologised, saying they "truly regret[ted] posting it."
+This failed, natch.
+The Gandi staffer later apologized, saying they "truly regret[ted] posting it."

 A quick browse through the company's documentation shows users able to create back-up copies of volumes on a Gandi Cloud server via Snapshots on a scheduled basis.
 Some customers had taken this as meaning that Gandi was taking care of those snapshots while they dealt with the likes of databases themselves.

 Not so, according to boss Stephan Ramoin, who tweeted: "Andrea, sorry about that and the incident.
 If we led you to believe that you had nothing to do on your side when warned multiple times to make your back ups, then we'll have to make it clearer, and stop assuming that it's an industry wide knowledge."

 Needless to say, punters were upset with the response and the host's "it could happen to anyone" defense.

 "Sure, we can all make mistakes," wrote one user, "but don't blame YOUR OWN major fuckup and not sticking to your promises to any other company!"